akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 18. Applied Visual Design
+# 18. Adjust the Hover State of an Anchor Tag

 ## Description
 <section id='description'>